bytedance/android-inline-hook/CONTRIBUTING.md

-# Contributing to android-inline-hook
+# Contributing to shadowhook

-Welcome to the android-inline-hook project.
+Welcome to the shadowhook project.
 Read on to learn more about our development process and how to propose bug fixes and improvements.

 ## Issues